blackberry/WebWorks-Community-APIs/BB10-Cordova/GoogleAnalytics/README.md

 - `gaAccount` -- your registered Google Analytics account number in the format UA-xxxxxxxx-x
 - `appName` -- name of the app
 - `UUID` -- (optional) an unique ID for the mobile device.
 If not explicitly set, use UUID from previous session if exists.
 Otherwise a random UUID will be generated and stored.
-- `useQueue` -- (optional, "true"/"false") If enabled, will queue up all tracking data until successfully sent.
+- `useQueue` -- (optional, "true"/"false") If enabled, will queue up and save all tracking data until successfully sent.
+Un-sent data from previous session will also be retrieved to be re-sent.
+If disabled, will only attempt to send every tracking request once, and no tracking data will be queued or saved.

 You can get/set individual properties if you want/need to:
 - `community.googleanalyticsplugin.appName;`